xbeat/Machine-Learning/README.md

 Independent variables are features used as input to predict an outcome.
 They are manipulated or controlled in experiments to observe their effect on the dependent variable.
 In data analysis, these are the variables we use to make predictions or explain relationships.

+## Pix2TeX!
+Converting Equations in Images to LaTeX

+Introduction to Pix2TeX

+Pix2TeX is a powerful Python library that converts images containing mathematical equations into LaTeX code.
+This tool bridges the gap between handwritten or printed equations and their digital representation, making it easier for researchers, students, and professionals to digitize mathematical content.

 ## Types of Hypotheses Null and Alternative

 Types of Hypotheses